CSUEB-CS401-02-SP25-Group-Project-1/parking-garage-system/design/Design_Document.md

 - `public boolean findTicket(String ticketID)`: Finds and assigns an existing ticket (e.g., based on ID lookup from garage), used for returning customers who need to retrieve their ticket before payment
 - `public int viewAvailableSpaces()`: Returns the number of currently available parking spots in the customer's assigned garage, server uses this to reply with a message to the customer GUI
 - `public boolean payFee()`: Processes the payment for the customer's ticket.
 If the ticket has already been paid, returns false.
 Otherwise, calculates fee, marks as paid, and logs revenue.
+### Employee Class
+#### Description
+Represents an employee user interacting with the system from the server-side.
+Employees perform administrative functions such as managing tickets, overriding fees, generating receipts, and viewing garage usage reports.
+This class responds to commands triggered by messages from the Employee GUI.
+#### Relationships
+- Inherits from: `User`
+- Associated with: `Garage` (via inherited attribute)
+#### Attributes
+- `private static int count`: Total number of employees ever registered
+- `private String id`: Unique employee ID (e.g., "EM0")
+- `private String username`: Employee's login username
+- `private String password`: Plaintext password
+- `private boolean isOnline`: Flag indicating whether the employee is currently logged in
+#### Methods
+- `public boolean overrideFee(String ticketID, double newFee)`: Finds a ticket by ID and overrides its fee.
+Returns true if successful, false otherwise.
+- `public String generateNewTicket()`: Generates a new ticket manually for a customer (useful for handling non-"self parking" customers).
+Returns the ticket ID if successful, null if garage is full.
+- `public Receipt getReceipt(String ticketID)`: Returns a receipt object for a paid ticket.
+If the ticket is unpaid or not found, returns null.
+- `public Report getReport()`: Returns a usage report of the employee's assigned garage, including revenue, vehicle count, and peak usage times.
+- `public void modifyGarageFee(double newRate)`: Modifies the hourly fee of the employee's garage
+- `public void logIn()`: Marks the employee as currently using the system (`isOnline = true`)
+- `public void logOff()`: Marks the employee as offline (`isOnline = false`)
 ### UserType Enum
 #### Description
 Defines the possible user roles in the system.
 Used by the `User`, `Customer`, and `Employee` classes.